jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 ![jupyterlab-monitor-resources-1](images/jupyterlab-monitor-resources-1.png)

-Second, double click on the favorite blue button and it will be enabled.
+Second, double click on the favorite blue button and it will be places as a tab, near the notebook one.

-The plot will be placed as tab, near the notebook tab: you can grab it and select your favorite position.
+Grab and move it and select your favorite position.
-, they will be put on a tab close to the one of the code.

-There is the possibility to move it in order to create a separate window.

 In the following figure it is shown the "Machine Resources" plots.